 Harih Om Tat Sat.
 Jai Guru.
 Jai Guru.

-Maybe more than a month back, I was speaking about the 20 spiritual virtues and excellences, which Sri Krishna has listed by way of enumeration in the 13th chapter of Bhagavad Gita.
+Maybe more than a month back, I was speaking about the twenty spiritual virtues and excellences, which Sri Krishna has listed by way of enumeration in the thirteenth chapter of Bhagavad Gita.
 I had spoken about all the others and the last verse in this series alone is to be dealt with.
-I am trying to speak on them: On the virtues that are contained in the last verse.
+I am trying to speak on them, on the virtues that are contained in the last verse.

 These conclusional virtues are paramount so far as a spiritual seeker’s life and his attaining fruition are concerned.

 adhyātma-jñāna-nityatvaṁ – nityatva means that constancy, consistency, wholesomeness, the so-called perenniality, incessant nature. adhyātma-jñāna-nityatvaṁ – where is this constancy or continuity?
 It is in jñāna.

 See, in our personality, we have different levels of activity and different types of instruments.
 The senses are the outermost.
 And in the senses also we have the jñānendriyas and the karmendriyas.
 Then we have the mouth and the tongue to speak.
 These two are the visible external ones.
 Then if you go inside ,you will find in the mind, which primarily thinks and remembers, memory is very important.
 Then if you go to the intelligence, it is there that we begin to search, seek, assess, evaluate, study – all these.